team-dev-docs/devdocsprod-dev-docs/docs/Interactive-Tutorials/Create-a-Sequence-Tutorial.md

 }
 ```

 The key `tutorialOrder` is an object where we can set keys that match our tutorials directory with our own tutorial like `javascript/test`.
-It's value is an array of files that appear in the particular order we want them to appear.
+Its value is an array of files that appear in the particular order we want them to appear.
 Replace the values with yours similar to below.

 ![create_a_sequence_tutorial/step_15](/img/create_a_sequence_tutorial/step_15.png)